Visiting Faculty Fellowship

-We invite applications for the Andrew W. Mellon Visiting Postdoctoral Fellowship from young scholars in all disciplines whose lively presence will help to focus our work and stimulate discussions.
+We invite applications for the William S. Vaughn Visiting Fellowship from scholars in all disciplines whose lively presence will help to focus our work and stimulate discussions.
 We anticipate that the successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications, research, or creative expression.
-The seminar will meet regularly and will also allow the Visiting Postdoctoral Fellow ample time to pursue a major research project.
-The combined interests of the Visiting Postdoctoral Fellow and the Vanderbilt faculty fellows will determine the exact form and content of seminar discussions.
+The seminar will meet regularly and will also allow the Visiting Fellow ample time to pursue a major research project.
+The combined interests of the Visiting Fellow and the Vanderbilt Faculty Fellows will determine the form and content of seminar discussions.

-The Visiting Postdoctoral Fellow is provided with a spacious office within the Center's own building.
-The fellowship pays a stipend of $50,000 and provides a research fund of $3,000 for the academic year in residence.
-The fellowship also provides up to $1,500 in moving expenses.
-Complete applications must be submitted by January 14, 2015.
+The Visiting Fellow is provided with a spacious office within the Warren Center's own building.
+The fellowship pays a stipend of up to $50,000 and provides $2000 in moving expenses.
+Application materials may be downloaded from our website: vanderbilt.edu/rpw_center.
+Complete applications must be submitted by January 18, 2016.

 For more information please contact: